Restorative product design

 Through our projects with non-profit / community partners, we deploy young designers and makers aiming to demonstrate a working and accessible regenerative design model, whilst disseminating vital ecological comprehension over how we can design with and for natural and social systems.

-Alongside local non-profits, we organize Design Workshops, aiming to strengthen maker-communities who lack access to skills-building resources, focusing on modest-scale production of useful house-hold goods.
+In addition, we organize Design Workshops, aiming to strengthen Maker-communities who lack access to skills-building resources, focusing on modest-scale and localized production of useful house-hold commodities.

-We are deeply inspired by the Campesino-a-Campesino and Localization movement, the latter being key to key to addressing climate change, social injustice and building happy and independent communities.
+We are deeply inspired by the Campesino-a-Campesino and Localization movement, the latter being key to key to addressing climate change, social injustice and re-building happy and independent communities.

 We primarily work with communities who wish to revegetate denuded landscapes, by cultivating highly diverse managed forest systems with native vegetation, that reinstates lost ecosystem services* and that supports human and wildlife communities.

-* Services that nature ‘provides’, and from which we benefit: Such as vegetative systems that provide us with clean air, water, food etc.
+* Services that nature ‘provides’ and from which we benefit: Air, water, food, carbon sequestration.

 TEACHING AND DEMONSTRATING RESTORATIVE DESIGN

-Christine teaches a course at Parsons School of Design which specifically introduces designers to a reforestation model, where former deforested cattle ranches are converted to timber plantations.
+Through our design studio (Parsons School of Design) we introduce designers to a specific reforestation model, where former deforested cattle ranches are converted to timber plantations.
 It exemplifies how designers and makers, through the application of a wider breadth of local plant-based materials cultivated in managed schemes, can help diversify these systems and subsequently enhance ecosystem services and wildlife habitat initially lost to deforestation and land-use change.

 Teaching restorative design begins by re-framing how we see ‘Others’ - humans, or non-humans - along with rethinking the meaning of community: A community is comprised of everything in your view, from a rock to your neighbor’s cat.
 Re-learning to see this takes place through a range of educational graphic work, educational programming, exercises and field-trips.